220yc/Data_Analysis/README.md

 # -House-Price-Prediction🏠🏠🏠🔍
 House price prediction enables better decision-making, risk assessment, and market analysis in the context of housing investments and economic trends.

-This goal is to accurately predict house prices to identify potential opportunities for profitable investments, financial planning and making informed decisions regarding housing investments.
+The goal is to accurately predict house prices to identify potential opportunities for profitable investments, financial planning and making informed decisions regarding housing investments.

 # Data Analysis
 **Import the library**